acm-ndsu/Byte-le-2024/docs/source/mobbot.rst

 Dynamite without first buying Improved Mining.
 You can, however, buy Improved Mining and then Improved Drivetrain, and vice versa.

+This also means that any branching paths can only access one Tech.
+More specifically, After purchasing landmines, there is the choice to purchase either EMPs or Trap Defusal. **Only one can be purchased.** After it is purchased, the other cannot be purchased.

 To view the cost of all Techs, please visit :doc:`scoring` for more information.